chrispyl/Publication_code/test-bench/README.md

     For the ```serial``` and the ```across the system methods```, this means to keep only the values of the previous iterations.

-    For the ```across the method``` and the ```mixed one```, this is dangerous as other threads might seek values produced long before from a thread.
-In our case where the equations have specific form this is not possible and if we keep the last 10-100 results for each equation we should be ok.
+    For the ```across the method``` and the ```mixed one```, this is dangerous as other threads might seek values produced long ago from a thread.
+In our case where the equations have specific form, and the load is equally balanced among the threads, this is shouldn't be possible and if we keep the last 10-100 results for each equation we should be ok.

 6. Measures not related to the methods

     Increase heap size.
     Use the ```quick-bench``` mode of Criterium to execute less times each method.
 Between the executions, the GC can't clear all the data of the previous execution and the heap is filled more.
-By executing less times less garbage will be on heap between the executions and the benchmark will complete before the heap blows.
+    By executing less times less garbage will be on heap between the executions and the benchmark will complete before the heap is completely occupied.

 ### Regarding the parsing of the equations